What is Open in Washington DC?

 Other Museums in Washington DC Open Now

-The Spy Museum is now open 7 days a week.
-Weekdays from 9:00 AM -6:00 PM, and on weekends they close at 7:00 PM.
+The Spy Museum is now open 7 days a week from 9:00 AM to 7:00 PM.
 It’s advisable to purchase advance tickets to the Spy Museum on their website.

 The Museum of the Bible is now open daily from 10:00 AM – 5:00 PM.
 Entry tickets to the Museum of the Bible can be purchased online.
 Adult tickets cost $19.99.

-The National Building Museum is open from Friday-Monday 11:00 AM to 4:00 PM.
+The National Building Museum is open from Thursday-Monday 11:00 AM to 4:00 PM.
 Adult tickets cost $10

-Planet Word Museum is open from Wednesday through Sunday 10:00 AM – 5:00 PM.
+Planet Word Museum is open from Wednesday through Monday 10:00 AM – 5:00 PM (6:00 PM on Saturday and Sunday).
 Entry tickets by donation.

 The Phillips Collection is now open from Tuesday – Sunday 11:00 AM – 6:00 PM.
 Timed passes required.
 Masks still required for entry.
 Entry is $16